Louis Adamic: Career

 Adamic first worked as a manual laborer and later at a Yugoslavian daily newspaper, Narodni Glas ("The Voice of the Nation"), that was published in New York.
 As an American soldier he participated in combat on the Western front during the First World War.
 After the war he worked as a journalist and professional writer.

 All of Adamic's writings are based on his labor experiences in America and his former life in Slovenia.
 He achieved national acclaim in America in 1934 with his book The Native's Return, which was a bestseller directed against King Alexander's regime in the Kingdom of Yugoslavia.
 This book gave many Americans their first real knowledge of the Balkans.
-It contained many insights, but proved far from infallible: Adamic predicted that America would prosper by eventually "going left", i.e. turning socialist.
+In it, Adamic predicted that America would prosper by eventually "going left", i.e. adopting socialism.

 He received the Guggenheim Fellowship award in 1932.
 During the Second World War he had supported the Yugoslav National liberation struggle and the establishment of a socialist Yugoslav federation.
 He founded the United Committee of South-Slavic Americans in support of Marshal Tito.
 From 1949 he was a corresponding member of the Slovenian Academy of Sciences and Arts.